Wills & Estate Planning

 While you don’t need a lawyer to prepare a valid Will, it makes good sense to get expert legal advice for this important document, even if your estate is not complex.

 Writing a valid Will is far more complex than just writing out your wishes and having the document witnessed.
 Even completing an online Will kit does not guarantee that your Will is valid, or protect it from being challenged.

 Wills and Estate planning is a complex area of Law and making a valid Will without legal or financial advice is likely to lead to unwanted complications and costs that your family and loved one will have to deal with.

-Contact us today for advice.
+Contact our wills and estates lawyers in Cairns today for advice.
 We assist clients with important things like:

 Under Queensland law, a Will must be made in writing and signed by the person making the Will and two witnesses (who are not beneficiaries under the Will).